data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Takeaway List

+1. Submit your educational resource to the [CLIC Educational Clearinghouse](https://clic-ctsa.org/education)
-1. Consider making your resource an Open Educational Resource (OER)
+2. Consider making your resource an Open Educational Resource (OER)
-2. Make metadata available for an educational resource available by publishing metadata using a standard such as *MIER* or *Harper Lite*
+3. Make metadata available for an educational resource available by publishing metadata using a standard such as *MIER* or *Harper Lite*
-3. Add metadata that encourages reuse of your educational resource
+4. Add metadata that encourages reuse of your educational resource
-4. Encourage the formation of an educational community around an educational resource
+5. Encourage the formation of an educational community around an educational resource
-5. Foster growth and updates of your material through quarterly hackathons or sprints
+6. Foster growth and updates of your material through quarterly hackathons or sprints

 ## Deep dive into takeaways